okaram/IntroJava/content/Switch.md

 + [The switch statement](http://docs.oracle.com/javase/tutorial/java/nutsandbolts/switch.html) - From Oracle's Java tutorial

 # Exercises

 + If you look at most phone numeric keyboards, you'll notice there are small letters next to the numbers; each number corresponds to 3 or 4 letters.
 Write a function called letterToNumber that takes a char and returns the corresponding number (or 0 if the character is not a letter or doesn't correspond to a number).

++ Write a function called digitToWord that takes an int (from 0 to 9) and returns a String, the corresponding name for the digit (Zero, or One, or ...).
+Return "Invalid Number" if the parameter is not between 0 and 9.